ash/raku-course/essentials/loops/modifiers/index.md

 The `while` modifier lets the statement `$x -= 3` to repeat while the condition `$x > 2` remains `True`.
 As soon as it becomes `False`, the loop stops.

-Notice that if the condition was `False` initially, the statement is not executed at all.
+Notice that if the condition is `False` initially, the statement is not executed at all.

 The same program can be rewritten with `until`.
 For this, the condition must be inverted: